FarmBot-Labs/Experimental-Rabbit-Plugin/README.md

 ## Debugging

 Check the RabbitMQ logs if things don't seem to be working properly.
-Look for log messages containing "rabbit_auth_backend_http failed".
+Look for log messages containing "rabbit_auth_backend_jwt failed".

 ## Example Apps (Python and Spring Boot)